-Nearly all conventional soy protein ingredients -including soy protein isolate, soy concentrate, and soy flour- have undergone hexane processing.
-Hexane is a by-product of gasoline refining, and the chemical an increasing number of customers prefer natural and clean ingredients in their food of choice.
-In addition, the traditional manufacturing process of soy protein ingredients cannot be considered ecologically friendly when taking the large is a cheap and efficient method to extract oil from the soybeans.
+Nearly all conventional soy protein ingredients including soy protein isolate, soy concentrate, and soy flour - have undergone hexane processing.
+Hexane is a by-product of gasoline refining, and the chemical is a cheap and efficient method to extract oil from the soybeans.

 The Centers of Disease Control and Prevention (CDC) have classified hexane as a neurotoxin and hazardous air pollutant.
-Unfortunately, the FDA does not require food and meat companies to test their products when foods contain soy protein ingredients.
-The huge drive to natural and clean-label foods has opened the doors for hexane-free soy protein ingredients.
-China is the leading manufacturer of hexane-free soy protein isolate, which now is used by US-based extrusion companies for soy crisps.
+However, the FDA does not require food and meat companies to test their products when foods contain soy protein ingredients.
+The huge drive to natural and cleanlabel foods has opened the doors for hexane-free soy protein ingredients.

 The US market for soy protein ingredients used in branded formulated foods has declined in recent years.
-Ever since the start of 2022, the rapid growth of proteinformulated plant-based meat alternatives such as those made by Beyond Meat and Impossible Foods has stalled or declined.
+The exception is the rapid growth of soy protein-formulated plant-based meat alternatives such as those made by Impossible Foods.
+Pea protein has become a formidable competitor and sales of these ingredients are growing rapidly, with demand outstripping availability at times.

-To offset the negativism and proactively make "clean soy protein" ingredients available, soy companies are expected to take hexane-free soy protein as part of their portfolio.
+To offset the negativism and proactively make "clean soy protein" ingredients available.
+Soy protein companies like ADM and Gushen (China) have developed "hexane-free plant protein" products.
 Gushen is spearheading these changes and now has the world's largest hexane-free soy production facility in full operation.

-Legacy foods companies have seen the writing on the wall and are actively engaged in reformulation projects while contemplating to either switch to hexane-free "clean soy" or use an alternative source of protein ingredient.
-These alternative protein applications include plant-meat, vegan foods, and beverages, textured crunchy protein crisps for nutri-bars, infant formulations, as well as (sport) lifestyle nutrition and wellness foods.
-As can be expected, these formulation changes come at a cost and will drive up the price: clean-soy protein isolates typically cost some 40 percent more.
+Legacy foods companies are also actively engaged in reformulation projects while contemplating to either switch to hexane-free "clean soy" or use an alternative source of protein ingredient.
+These alternative protein applications include plant-meat, vegan foods, and beverages, textured crunchy protein crisps for nutribars, infant formulations, as well as (sports) nutrition and wellness beverages.
+As can be expected, these formulation changes come at a cost and will drive up the price: clean-soy protein isolates typically cost some 40% more.